rico-projects/rico-js/README.md

 # Rico JavaScript client [![Build Status](https://travis-ci.org/rico-project/rico-js.svg?branch=master)](https://travis-ci.org/rico-project/rico-js)
 This is the JavaScript client implementation of the Rico framework.
 All information about Rico can be found [here](https://github.com/rico-project/rico).

+## Contribute

+If you want to contribute to this project, you are very much welcome.
+Please refer to the [main repository](https://github.com/rico-projects/rico) for details.

+### Reporting issues

+Please use the issue tracker of the [main repository](https://github.com/rico-projects/rico) to report any issues you encounter.

+## License

+The project is released as open source under the [Apache License Version 2.0](LICENSE).